 By Alison Stanton —

-At Teen Strong, we strive to let everybody know about organizations in Arizona that are making a difference in the lives of teenagers.
-This month, we are pleased to highlight Eagle Pathway and the important work that they do.
-Here is our interview with Angelese Calderon, Founder/President.
+At Teen Strong, we want to let everybody know about organizations that are making a difference in the lives of teenagers.
+Today we are pleased to share our conversation with Maggie Walsh (she/her) the Director of Global Outreach at Dream Equal, Inc.